2026 Zameli Family Fellow

 Monday, April 6 from 3:00 – 4:00 pm at 909 Renaissance Park or online

-Dr. Hamdan and Social Impact Lab Director Rebecca Riccio will discuss how principles of ethical community engagement can lead to better outcomes by empowering and equipping local health providers, patients, families, and communities to achieve personalized, sustainable healthcare.
+Dr. Hamdan and Rebecca Riccio, Juffali Family Director of the Social Impact Lab, will discuss how principles of ethical community engagement can lead to better outcomes by building local capacity that empowers and equips local health providers, patients, families, and communities to achieve personalized, sustainable healthcare.

 Snacks will be served.